Tanujarora100/Devops-Interview-Notes/Linux/Monitoring/PerformanceMonitoring.md

 ## Limitations of Virtual Memory
 1. **Performance Overhead**: Accessing data in virtual memory is slower.
-2. **Thrashing**: Excessive swapping can lead to thrashing, where the system spends more time swapping pages than executing processes.
+2. **Thrashing**: Excessive `swapping can lead to thrashing`, where the system spends more time swapping pages than executing processes.
 4. **Complexity**:

 ```